ashu-cybertron/devops5-Grafana-prometheus/README.md

 # devops5-Grafana-prometheus
-PRoject as a task for DevOps training
+Project as a task for DevOps training, under the mentor ship of non other than mr. Vimal Daga